-When you’re starting out in DropShipping, or you’re just doing your preliminary research, you’ll be curious to find out how much setting up your business will cost you.
+When you’re starting out in DropShipping, or you’re just doing your preliminary research before launching an online retail business, you’ll be curious to find out how much setting up your business will cost you.
 There are so many articles claiming the wonders of DropShipping, and how amazing it is that you can do it too, and quit your job instantly… It’s a lovely thought, but unfortunately, if it really was the golden ticket that people are claiming it to be, we’d all already be doing it!
-The truth is, starting a business DropShipping really CAN be your ticket to quitting your job and freeing your time – but it will take you a bit of time and effort first.
+The truth is, starting a business DropShipping really CAN be your ticket to quitting your job and working for yourself – but it will take you a bit of time and effort first.

 If you’ve already identified the time you have to spend on your DropShipping business, you’ll be thinking about how much it is going to cost you to get going.
 Free is too good to be true… isn’t it?
-Well, like many online business models, you can start DropShipping with as little, or as much investment as you have.
-Costs can be minimal if you have the time to invest, and as long as you already have a laptop, tablet or phone and an internet connection, you can get started with absolutely no upfront investment required.
+Well, yes.
+But like many online business models, you can start DropShipping with relatively little investment, if you do it right.
+Costs can be minimal, but you’ll need to have the time to invest, as well as a laptop, tablet or phone and an internet connection.
 However, you’ll need to plan carefully to avoid your DropShipping business becoming one of the 90% that fail in their first year.

 So – let’s take a look at how to get started, and the real costs that are involved in setting up your DropShipping business.

 What do you want to achieve from your business?